 The disturbing and bizarre disappearances on Auckland's west coast beaches

 Since 1992, six people have vanished from the same small corner of Auckland’s west coast, on one of New Zealand’s most famous beaches, Piha Beach.
-The authorities are convinced that it is misadventure or suicide, but is this true or a darker side to this iconic stretch of coast?
-What is causing these bizarre disappearances in this beautiful, but isolated, part of the world?
+The authorities are convinced that these were cases of misadventure or suicide.
+But is this true or a darker side to this iconic stretch of coast?
+What is causing these bizarre disappearances in this beautiful but isolated part of the world?

 Experts who have lived in the area for many years and taken part in countless rescues dismiss claims that the disappearances are linked to heavy surf in the Tasman Sea, or people slipping off the well-marked trails near the cliffs.

-Between 2003-2020, Piha lifeguards have made more than 1588 water rescues.
-There was only one death during that period where a body was not recovered.
+Between 2003 and 2020, Piha lifeguards made more than 1588 water rescues.
+Only one death occurred during that period in which a body was not recovered.

 Where is Piha Beach and the legends around it?